 The Judge held that the relevant counterfactual in these circumstances was what would have happened if the Defendant had delivered on-specification SRFO and the Claimant had been able to plan for compliant delivery in advance.
 In other words, he treated the “pre-breach” actions taken by the Claimant as causally linked to the breach.

 You can read the full judgment here.

-Sean O’Sullivan QC, instructed by Jackson Parton, on behalf of the Claimant.
+Sean O’Sullivan KC, instructed by Jackson Parton, on behalf of the Claimant.

 Author: Clementine Makower, Barrister, 4 Pump Court

 Related practice areas